Rocky Jones, Space Ranger: Production

-The series finally premiered the week of Monday, February 22, 1954, at various days and times on stations across the United States.
+The series premiered in Los Angeles on KNXT on January 7, 1954 before airing the week of Monday, February 22, 1954, at various days and times on stations across the United States.
 Off-screen issues began almost immediately.
 In February 1954, Scotty Beckett was arrested for possessing a weapon after being implicated in an armed robbery at the Cavalier Hotel in Hollywood.
 After posting bail, he fled to Mexico where he encountered more problems for writing bad checks and more weapons charges.
 After a gun battle with local police, he was incarcerated for four months, and did not return to the United States until September 1954.
-By then, the character of Winky had been written out of the show, replaced by Biffen Cardoza (James Lydon).
+By then, the character of Winky had been written out of the show.

 After filming of the initial 26 episodes ended, Maurice Cass (Professor Newton) died of a heart attack on June 8, 1954.
 An additional 13 episodes were ordered, and filming took place between August and October 1954.
-Lydon continued to play Biffen Cardoza, and Professor Newton was replaced by Professor Mayberry (Reginald Sheffield), while regular villain Cleolanta, Suzerain of Ophiucius (Patsy Parsons) was replaced by Juliandra, Suzerain of Herculon (Ann Robinson).
+Winky was replaced by a new character, Biffen Cardoza (James Lydon), and Professor Newton was replaced by Professor Mayberry (Reginald Sheffield), while regular villain Cleolanta, Suzerain of Ophiucius (Patsy Parsons) was replaced by Juliandra, Suzerain of Herculon (Ann Robinson).
 No further episodes were ordered, and the series ended after 39 episodes.
 (Several researchers have stated that this may have been due to the high cost of the special effects, which apparently made the series unprofitable, especially since the show was syndicated, rather than being broadcast by a major network.)
 Today, all 39 episodes of the TV series are available for viewing on YouTube.

 Episodes

 Thirty-nine 30-minute episodes were filmed and shown during the period starting in February, 1954, and running into January, 1955, depending on the local market schedule.
-Thirty-six of these were grouped into 12 three-chapter, 30-minute story arcs, and three were completed in a single, 30-minute episode each.
+Thirty-six of these were grouped into 12 three-chapter, 90-minute, story arcs, and three were completed in a single, 30-minute episode each.
 Most of the three-chapter story arcs were edited into feature-length movies for television, and of those some were renamed (see guide below):

-Two of the edited movies, Manhunt in Space and Crash of the Moons, were lampooned on the cult hit comedy show Mystery Science Theater 3000.
-All of the episodes are available on DVD (and the obsolete VHS format).